Russia

 Events and festivals: High interest in musical festivals (especially for singers and groups from EU and USA), sport events including Formula 1, UFC and etc.

-According to the latest survey, 50% of travelers prefer to travel with family and children, 26% as couples and 14% alone.
-The most popular destinations among responders are sea resorts (64%), 13% choose trip to mountains, 11% choose historical places and 7% choose trips by car.
+According to the latest survey, 50% of travelers prefer to travel with family and children, 26% as couples, and 14% alone.
+The most popular destinations among respondents are seaside resorts (64%), followed by mountain trips (13%), historical sites (11%), and car trips (7%).

 Language: Russians are more likely to travel to destinations where Russian language is widely spoken, most of clients over 60 do not speak foreign languages.